 - In the bowl of a stand mixer, beat together the butter and granulated sugar on medium for 4-5 minutes.
 Add in the egg and vanilla, and mix them in.
 Add in half of the dry mixture and mix it on low, then add in the rest of the dry mixture and mix until everything is combined, scraping the bowl a few times as needed.

 - Divide the dough in half.
 Pour the red and blue decorating sugars into separate small bowls.
 Scoop 1-1/2-inch balls of dough from one of the halves and roll them in the red decorating sugar.
 Make sure the dough balls are well-coated and then place them on the prepared sheet, with about two inches of space between them.
 Bake the cookies for 10-11 minutes until they are set.
+(Keep the rest of the dough cool in the fridge.)
 Remove the cookies to cool completely on a cooling rack.
 When the first half of the dough has been scooped and rolled in red sugar, and baked, scoop and roll the second half of the dough in the blue decorating sugar.
 Bake these as above and let them cool completely.
 You should have about 22 cookies in each of the colors.